-Special Class applies to certain groups of staff who were members of the scheme before 6 March 1995.
-The special classes include:
+SC status applies to members in particular employment groups who were members of the NHS Pension Scheme before 6 March 1995.
+These employment groups include:

-If you have Special Class status your normal retirement age is 55 and you may retire at this age with unreduced benefits providing you have met all relevant criteria.
+If you have SC status your normal retirement age is 55.
+You can retire at age 55 with unreduced benefits if:

-You must be in a special class post immediately prior to retirement.
-If you leave pensionable employment before age 55 and do not return your benefits will become deferred and your normal retirement age will be 60.
+If you leave pensionable employment or opt-out of the Scheme before age 55 and do not return, your benefits will become deferred and your normal retirement age will be 60.

-If you are male and have Special Class status you may retire at age 55 but only your benefits based on your membership from 17 May 1990 will be unreduced.
-All benefits for membership prior to this date will be actuarially reduced unless you request to have these benefits deferred.
+The benefits based on your membership from 17 May 1990 will not be reduced.
+The benefits for membership before this date will be reduced, unless you ask to have these benefits deferred.

 If you’ve spent the last 5 years in a SC status job, you can retire from all jobs at age 55 without any reduction to your NHS Pension.